Search for a massive scalar resonance decaying to a light scalar and a Higgs boson in the four b quarks final state with boosted topology: Event selection

 The ParticleNet scores used for selecting the \Hbb and the \Ybb candidates (``signal jets'') are either $>$0.98 (tight requirement) or $>$0.94 (loose requirement).
 Depending on the jet \pt, the former has an efficiency of 62--72\% and a misidentification rate of 0.45\%, while the latter has an efficiency of 80--85\% and a misidentification rate of 1\%.

-The efficiency of the ParticleNet classifier is calibrated in data using a sample of jets originating from fragmentation of a gluon to $\bbbar$.
+The efficiency of the ParticleNet classifier is calibrated in data using a sample of jets originating from fragmentation of a gluon to $\bbbar$ (\gbb), which are similar to \Hbb and \Ybb jets.
 Such jets are selected from the data using a boosted decision tree (BDT) classifier, such that their ensemble ParticleNet score resembles that of \PY and \PH jets.
-The BDT is trained using simulated jet samples of the signal and background, and a systematic uncertainty is assigned to account for different possible choices of signal-like jets.
+Using simulated multijet events, the BDT is trained to separate \gbb jets from jets of other flavours.
+A systematic uncertainty is assigned to account for different possible choices of such jets.
 The measurements give a data-to-simulation correction factor of 0.9--1.4 for the ParticleNet selection efficiencies, depending on the jet \pt and data-taking year.

 The ParticleNet scores of the \PH and \PY jets are used to classify events into either signal, sideband, or validation categories.
-A layout of the different regions is shown in Fig.~\ref{fig:ParticleNet_regions}, with their descriptions given in Table~\ref{tab:particleNetRegions}.
+A layout of the different regions is shown in Fig.~\ref{fig:ParticleNet_regions}.

 Two signal regions are defined using the tight and the loose ParticleNet scores (Fig.~\ref{fig:ParticleNet_regions}).
 The ``signal region 1" (SR1) and the ``signal region 2" (SR2) are statistically exclusive.
 SR1 has a higher signal-to-background ratio and is thus more sensitive to the presence of signal.
 However, the SR2 improves the sensitivity for signal mass points with low background by increasing the signal efficiency.